Digit-reassembly number

-Digit-reassembly numbers, or Osiris numbers, are numbers that are equal to the sum of permutations of sub-samples of their own digits (compare the dismemberment and reconstruction of the god Osiris in Egyptian mythology).
+In mathematics, the Digit-reassembly numbers, or Osiris numbers, are numbers that are equal to the sum of permutations of sub-samples of their own digits (compare the dismemberment and reconstruction of the god Osiris in Egyptian mythology).
 For example, 132 = 12 + 21 + 13 + 31 + 23 + 32.

 Osiris numbers in base ten

 In base ten, the smallest Osiris numbers are these, with a number-length of three digits and digit-span of two for the permutated sums: